dangoslen/dangoslen-me-site/content/blog/reflections-on-three-years-of-blogging.md

 But additionally - I felt like my ideas had actually transformed into, well, _content_.
 I didn't feel like I was actually bringing unique perspectives or was able to able deep thought to a topic.
 I was doing what content creators have to do - find ways to write about something I knew, grab a reader's attention, hold it just long enough to read a brief article, rinse, and repeat.

 I'm not judging that approach.
 I think it's actually an extremely **demanding** regiment to follow.
-I simply have realized that I want to be at the bottom of things rather than on top of things as legend Donald Knuth puts it.
+I simply have realized that I want to be at the bottom of things rather than on top of things as legend Donald Knuth puts it. _Not to say I am anywhere near his intellect or ability!_

 ## What Has Worked For Me So Far

+While I don't have the most impressive analytics on this - a gap I am working on correcting moving forward - there are a few patterns I have noticed that work for me.
+I'm not an expert writer or content strategiest (still don't like that word _content_), so this is meant for observation rather than prescriptions for someone to try.

+* Being Vulnerability *

+Two of my top three posts on Medium are [My Biggest Mistakes as a Junior Developer]() and [I'll Admit It.
+I'm a Jealous Developer]().
+In each of these posts, I shared my personal insecurities, vunerabilites and failures.
+While I got some criticism for not being insightful or original in either of them, I have to remember that most not all writing has to be insightful or creative to be helpful to someone else.

+* Topics I'm Passionate About *

+My top articles focused in on a few areas of software engineering I am passionate about rather than learning in public or tutorials.
+And what I'm passionate about is helping devs avoid burnout by building great software and great engineering teams.

+Concretely, my articles about code simplicity, using patterns effectively, and code reviews have resonated well with my readers.
+I've also written articles about how to improve the culture of engineering teams through continous improvement and the danger of "hero" programming.

+While these last topics haven't been my most read, they have been more formative towards the goal of my writing and my own thoughts on the topics.
+And while I am learning more and more that my writings need to bring value to the **reader**, having the starting point of writing as a way to bring clarity to my own thoughts is valueable.

+* The Right Publication *

 ## Moving Forward